 This Proxy Statement is furnished to the shareholders of HEICO Corporation ("HEICO" or the "Company") in connection with the solicitation of proxies by HEICO's Board of Directors for use at the Annual Meeting of Shareholders of HEICO to be held at the Sheraton Fort Lauderdale Airport Hotel, 1825 Griffin Road, Dania Beach, Florida 33004 on Tuesday, March 18, 2003 at 10:00 A.M., local time.
-The original Proxy Statement was dated February 6, 2003 and mailed to shareholders on or about February 11, 2003.
-This Proxy Statement Amendment No. 1 (also referred to below as the Proxy Statement) is amended to reflect changes to the beneficial ownership table on page 2 resulting from information which became known to the Company subsequent to the date of the original Proxy Statement and the principal accounting firm fees discussion on page 16.
-A new Equity Compensation Plan Table has also been added on page 17.
-This Proxy Statement was mailed to shareholders on or about February 25, 2003.
-Please discard the Proxy Statement.
+This Proxy Statement is first being mailed to shareholders on or about February 11, 2003.